-A tire may be defective by design or may be defectively or negligently manufactured.
-Regardless of the cause of the defect, a tire manufacturer that markets defective tires knowingly or without having properly tested them may be held liable for any accidents caused by the tire.
+A tire may be defective by design, may be defectively or negligently manufactured, or may have been inadequately tested.
+Regardless of the cause of the defect, a tire manufacturer that markets defective tires can be held liable for any injuries caused by the tires.

-There are many things that can go wrong during the manufacturing process if there isn't proper supervision and management.
-Defects include contamination of the rubber compound with foreign substances, improperly placed steel belts, trapped air, improper assembly and curing at improper temperatures.
+- Manufacturing Defects: There are many things that can go wrong during the manufacturing process if there isn't proper supervision.
+Defects include contamination of the rubber compound with foreign substances, improperly placed steel belts, trapped air, improper assembly, and curing at improper temperatures.

-A defective tire can cause sudden tread/belt separation and/or a sudden change in tire pressure, which can cause a driver to lose control of their vehicle.
-This not only puts the driver of the out of control vehicle in danger but any other motorist, pedestrian or bicyclist in the vicinity as well.
+A defective tire can cause sudden tread/belt separation or a sudden change in tire pressure, which can cause a driver to lose control of his vehicle.

 Tire manufacturers have three main responsibilities:

-- Provide accurate specifications for tires (such as tire pressure, or psi).
+- Provide accurate specifications for tires (such as air pressure, or psi).

-Tire manufactures, however, are in the business of making money, and sometimes believe that it is profitable to manufacture low quality, unsafe tires.
-A tire manufacturer may use lesser quality materials because they are cheaper, hire inexperienced or inadequately trained workers and assign specifications that make the tire appropriate for a wider range of vehicles.
-If the manufacturer's specifications are not correct, the chances of tread separation and tire blowout increase, which can make an auto accident near inevitable.
-If a tire manufacturer sells a defectively made or designed tire and tire failure occurs, the tire manufacturer may be held liable for any accident injuries that result.
+Tire manufactures, however, are in the business of making money, and may be tempted to produce lower quality tires for the sake of increasing profits.
+A tire manufacturer may use lesser-quality materials because they are cheaper, hire inexperienced or inadequately trained workers, and assign specifications that make the tire appropriate for a wider range of vehicles.